-Student must obtain a Site Agreement, signed by the Site Supervisor BEFORE the start of Internship.
-Students are NOT permitted to collect hours until this has been signed and received by the Director of Clinical Placement.
+Student must obtain a Site Agreement, signed by the Site Supervisor and Clinical Placement Director BEFORE the start of Practicum I, II, III, or Internship.
+Students are NOT permitted to collect hours until this has been signed by both parties.

 b.
-STUDENT EVALUATIONS
+EVALUATIONS

-Supervisors are to complete an official electronic evaluation via Time2Track by the 7th week of each term.
-It is the student's responsibility to ensure Site Supervisors have completed and submitted this evaluation.
-Students will not receive a passing grade or be permitted to register for the subsequent term until the evaluation has been received by the MAC program.
+Supervisors are to complete an official evaluation via Time2Track every 100 combined hours or 10 weeks, whichever comes first, of Practicum I, II, and III.
+It is the student's responsibility to ensure Site Supervisors have completed this evaluation.
+Students will not receive a grade or be permitted to register for the subsequent term until the evaluation has been received by the MAC program.
 Students are encouraged to meet with Site Supervisors to verbally address strengths and areas of growth determined by the evaluation.
-Faculty Supervisors and/or the Dir. of Clinical Placement may ask for an additional evaluation of a student at any time c.
+Faculty Supervisors and/or the Clinical Placement Director may ask for an additional evaluation of a student at any time.

+c.
 TIME LOGS

 Accurate time logs documenting both direct and indirect hours with an original site-supervisor signature verifying the accuracy of the log are required.
 Students should submit logs via Time2Track to their Site Supervisor for approval of all site activities.
 Students should submit logs via Time2Track to their Faculty Supervisor for approval of all attended Faculty Supervision seminars.
 Students are required to submit hour logs for approval a minimum of every 200 hours, however, students are strongly encouraged to have them approved more often.
-Faculty Supervisors and/or administrators are permitted to request an update of Site hour logs at any time.
+Faculty Supervisors are permitted to request an update of Site hour logs at any time.
 Students who fail to meet this requirement and/or fail to make regular progress in the collection of hours are subjected to remedial plans at the discretion of the Faculty Committee.

-8. Upon completion of Internship, the student must submit all documentation (see above) to the MAC Counseling Office within two weeks of completing their Internship hours for which credit is being requested and documented.
+8. Upon completion of each phase (Practicum I or II), a student must submit all documentation (see above) to the MAC Counseling Office within two weeks of completing their practicum hours for which credit is being requested and documented.